UIS-Alert Emergency Notification System

 - Sign up is simple and options can be changed by you at any time.

 Please contact the UIS ITS Client Services with questions or problems using RaveAlert:

-UIS-Alert Emergency Notification System consists of:
+Features of UIS-Alert Emergency Notification System

 RaveAlert is an emergency notification service which quickly sends important messages directly to you.
 The system uses text, email, and social media to reach you in the event of an emergency.
 The system will only be used for emergency communications.

 Guardian allows any user with a smart phone to activate a “panic button” that will immediately alert police to a problem and open communications between the user and the Campus Police.
 This connection provides a GPS location (if active on phone) for the Campus Police to aid in locating the user.

 Additionally, Guardian has a precautionary timer that acts as a digital alternative to a campus walking escort.
 A user will be able to set the estimated time needed to walk to a destination.
 If that time expires and the user has not canceled the timer, the Campus Police will call to ensure that the user is safe.